On splitting and splittable families: Splitting subsets of size and

 \section{Splitting subsets of size $2$ and $4$}

-Recall from the previous section that $\mathcal F$ is a $\mathord{\leq}t$-splitting family on $k$ if $\mathcal F$ splits all subsets of $[k]$ of size at most $t$.
-We will also say that $\mathcal F$ is a \emph{$t$-splitting family} on $k$ if $\mathcal F$ splits all subsets of $[k]$ of size exactly $t$.
+Recall from the previous section that $\mathcal A$ is a $\mathord{\leq}t$-splitting family on $k$ if $\mathcal A$ splits all subsets of $[k]$ of size at most $t$.
+We will also say that $\mathcal A$ is a \emph{$t$-splitting family} on $k$ if $\mathcal A$ splits all subsets of $[k]$ of size exactly $t$.
 In \cite{stinson-baby}, $t$-splitting families are used in an algorithm to solve the weight $t$ discrete log problem.
 In this section we study the least size of a $4$-splitting family and the least size of a $\mathord{\leq}4$-splitting family on $k$.

-Beginning with $4$-splitting families, the article \cite{ling} established a lower bound on the least size of a \emph{uniform} $4$-splitting family (that is, assuming every set in the family has size $k/2$).
+Beginning with $4$-splitting families, the article \cite{ling} established a lower bound on the least size of a \emph{uniform} $4$-splitting family (that is, a $4$-splitting family in which every set has size $\lfloor k/2 \rfloor$).
 Later, \cite{stinson-mt} stated that this lower bound holds for arbitrary $4$-splitting families, citing the aforementioned article as proof.
 In the following result we repair this minor error and prove that the claimed lower bound does indeed hold for arbitrary $4$-splitting families.

-\begin{theorem} Let $k\geq 6$ and suppose $\mathcal F$ is a $4$-splitting family on $k$.
-Then $|\mathcal F|\geq\log_2{k}$. \end{theorem}
+\begin{theorem} Let $k\geq 6$ and suppose $\mathcal A$ is a $4$-splitting family on $k$.
+Then $|\mathcal A|\geq\log_2{k}$. \end{theorem}

 In the proof and later in the paper, we will use the following terminology.
-Let $\mathcal F=\{A_1,A_2,\ldots, A_n\}$ be a family of subsets of $[k]$.
+Let $\mathcal A=\{A_1,A_2,\ldots, A_n\}$ be a family of subsets of $[k]$.
 For any $I\subset \{1,2,\ldots,n\}$, the \emph{Venn region} corresponding to $I$ is the set

 The \emph{multiplicity} of the Venn region corresponding to $I$, or any of its elements, is $|I|$.
 We will say two Venn regions corresponding to $I,I'$ are \emph{adjacent} if $|I\triangle I'|=1$.